2026 Brent London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Brent has been variously under Labour control, no overall control and Conservative control.
-Only Labour, Conservative and Liberal Democrat councillors have been elected to the council.
+Only Labour, Conservative, Liberal Democrat and Green councillors have been elected to the council.
 The council has had an overall Labour majority since the 2010 election.
 The Liberal Democrats lost all but one of their seats in the 2014 election and lost their final seat in the 2018 election, but returned to the council in the most recent election in 2022 winning three councillors.
 The incumbent leader of the council is Muhammed Butt, who has held that position since 2014.

 Council term

+Kathleen Fraser was suspended from the Labour group in June 2025 pending the outcome of an investigation.
 In October 2025, Labour councillor Rajan Seelan defected to the Conservatives.
+In December 2025, five Labour councillors defected to form the first Green grouping on the council.
+In March 2026, one Labour councillor defected to Your Party.
+Sunita Hirani was suspended from the Conservatives in April 2026.